wh-alice/mig_visualstudio/vs/designers/introduction-to-wpf.md

 ```

  In this example, the code-behind implements a class that derives from the <xref:System.Windows.Window> class.
 The `x:Class` attribute is used to associate the markup with the code-behind class. `InitializeComponent` is called from the code-behind class's constructor to merge the UI that is defined in markup with the code-behind class. (`InitializeComponent` is generated for you when your application is built, which is why you don't need to implement it manually.)
 The combination of `x:Class` and `InitializeComponent` ensure that your implementation is correctly initialized whenever it is created.
 The code-behind class also implements an event handler for the button's <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event.
-When the button is clicked, the event handler shows a message box by calling the <xref:System.Windows.MessageBox.Show*?displayProperty=fullName> method.
+When the button is clicked, the event handler shows a message box by calling the <xref:System.Windows.MessageBox.Show%2A?displayProperty=fullName> method.

  The following figure shows the result when the button is clicked.